Local Infiltration Analgesia (LIA) in Endoprothetics: Low-pain mobility after hip and knee replacement

 6. LIA in hip prosthesis vs. knee prosthesis: Similarities & Differences

-Whether hip prosthesis or knee prosthesis – LIA is used in both cases.
-Nevertheless, there are differences in technique, effect, and clinical experience.
+Whether hip or knee replacement LIA is used in both cases.
+However, there are differences in technique, effect, and clinical experience.

 Commonalities